Christmas Closure

 • children who turn 5 between 1st September and 31st December will be of compulsory school age at the beginning of the school term after 31st December.

-A child remains of compulsory school age until the last Friday in June in the school year that they turn 16 years old. young people are then required to remain in education, employment or training until their 18th birthday.
+A child remains of compulsory school age until the last Friday in June of the school year in which they turn 16.
+Young people are then required to remain in education, employment or training until their 18th birthday.

 Who is considered a parent in education law?